 Charlotte and its surrounding areas are consistently ranked among the most severe in the United States for allergy symptoms due to airborne allergens.
-If you have symptoms that occur in two or more seasons or that occur on a year-round basis and are not well controlled despite medical management and environmental avoidance measures, we recommend scheduling an appointment to discuss if allergy testing is indicated.

-At our clinic, we use a carefully selected panel of airborne allergens for allergy testing.
+We use a carefully selected panel of airborne allergens for allergy testing.
 These include a variety of pollens (tree, grass, and weed pollen) that cause seasonal allergy symptoms along with other airborne allergens including dust mites, mold, and animal dander that can contribute to year-round allergy symptoms.